 - While a Pap smear cannot detect ovarian cancer, new research shows that cervical cells may be able to predict the risk for ovarian and other cancers.
 Read more about this study based on cervical samples collected from 15 different health centers in Europe.

 - A recent study has determined that the Pfizer-BioNTech COVID vaccine is both safe and effective for gynecologic cancer patients undergoing treatment.

 - You may have heard a doctor talk about PARP inhibitors … you may be taking them right now.
 But do you know what they are, exactly?
 And how they are used to treat ovarian cancer?
 Discover how they work and their history.

 Ways to Give

 - The Promise Circle is a group of generous supporters so committed to defeating ovarian cancer that they have established a monthly gift so their support will be steady and enduring.
-We are hoping to bring 50 new members into this group this month, so please join today!
+We are hoping to bring 50 new members into this group this month, so please become a monthly donor today!

 - Did you know that OCRA accepts cryptocurrency?
 It’s fast, secure and may offer tax savings.
 To learn more about how donating crypto can lower your taxes, check out this resource from our partner The Giving Block.